BradleyChatha/jcli/README.md

 ```

 And of course, if you provide no other arguments other than `-h`, then every command will be listed instead.

-## Limitations of CommandLineInterface

-* (Will be fixed soon, I'm just lazy) There is no way to specify a 'default' command - an unnamed command that'll run just from the tool being used in the first place.

 ## Contribution